LizzardMedeiros/AIDinosaur/readme.md

 # AIDinosaur

-A simple exemple of AI inteligence for beginners students
+A simple AI experiment for JS beginners students

 ## Dependences